melli79/mathGames/Readme.md

 Such as $\mathbb{P}^2\mathbb{R}$ or $\mathbb{S}^2\approx\mathbb{P}^1\mathbb{C}$, i.e. every 2 lines intersect in a point.

-Find the analogon of the characteristic theorem and implement it in a class with points and lines as satellite classes.
+Find the analog of the characteristic theorem and implement it in a class with points and lines as satellite classes.

 Thm.: Given an odd prime power $n=q=p^k$, then the isomorphisms are $\mathrm{PSl}_2(\mathbb{F}_q)\ltimes\mathbb{P}^2\mathbb{F}_q$.